Email: Esther Oliveras ›

-Esther Oliveras is a paralegal assisting the New York and New Jersey employment discrimination, sexual harassment and wage and hour attorneys at the Akin Law Group.
+Esther Oliveras is a certified paralegal (having obtained her degree from the New York Paralegal School as a paralegal/litigation specialist on July 31, 2010) assisting the New York and New Jersey employment discrimination, sexual harassment and wage and hour attorneys at the Akin Law Group.
 As a bilingual paralegal, speaking Spanish and English fluently, Esther is able to assist with many clients that are not fluent in English.

 Ms. Oliveras, being a Hispanic woman, has witnessed and been advised of how rampant discrimination is against the Latino community.
 Understands that many individuals still face Discrimination at Work due to their national origin, their gender, race, religion, color creed, age and disability, Ms. Oliveras has always been and continues to be an advocate for workers of all types and classes, but especially the underprivileged who are often targeted in greater numbers.

 Many restaurants in New York and New Jersey hire Hispanic workers to perform the most remedial tasks like washing dishes and cleaning the premises while paying them significantly less than the minimum wage.
 Wage and Hour Lawsregulate the rate of pay that any worker, regardless of immigration status, must be paid.
 On the federal level, the Fair Labor Standards Act (FLSA), in New York State, the Wage Theft Prevention Act and the New York Labor Law and in New Jersey, the New Jersey Wage and Hour Laws all mandate that workers must be paid a minimum wage and an overtime rate of pay for working in excess of 40 hours per week.